KatsuragiCSL/katsuragicsl.github.io/content/blogs/Mathematics/a-more-intuitive-explanation-of-burnside-lemma.md

 Let $G$ be a group that actions on a set $X$.
 Denote $X^{g}$ the set of fixed points of $g$ i.e. $\\{x \in X | g \cdot x = x\\}$, then the number of orbits of the action is equal to $\dfrac{1}{|G|}\sum\limits_{g \in G} |X^g|$.

-### Let's pursuade ourselves that this is true first
+### Let's persuade ourselves that this is true first

-Instead of rushing to an attempt to prove, let's try to pursuade ourselves that this is true first.
+Instead of rushing to an attempt to prove, let's try to persuade ourselves that this is true first.

 If we think of the action of $G$ on $X$ as like stirring the soup and try to mix the ingredient evenly, then the more orbits you have, the less evenly you mixed it (of cause inside the orbit it could be well mixed, but imagine the extreme case when there are too many orbits so all orbits are small).